13 Ski Resorts Close to Calgary

 Calgarians are lucky to live within driving distance of world-class skiing and snowboarding.
-Here’s what’s going down this winter at the alpine resorts in our backyard and beyond.
+Here’s what’s going down at the alpine resorts in our backyard and beyond.

 Driving distance from Calgary: Located on the western city limits